nnFi/demoSess/README.md

 Project has dependency and application.properties config for flyway but it is not implemented yet

 !!!
-THIS IS STATELESS !!!
+THIS IS STATEFUL !!!